Special Report: The casualties of Chesapeake's "land grab" across America

 Some land owners oppose fracking, and New York, Vermont and Maryland have all refused to grant fracking licenses.
 The technique's effects on groundwater are still under review by the U.S. Environmental Protection Agency.

-But Chesapeake and other energy companies, which view fracking as safe, are now using state statutes to access the minerals under unleased land even if owners object to the drilling technique.
+But Chesapeake and other energy companies, which view fracking as safe, are now using state statutes to access the minerals under unleashed land even if owners object to the drilling technique.

 If property owners refuse deals, Chesapeake and its land men have made clear their plans to take the oil and gas from beneath the land by using little-known laws in Texas, Ohio and other states.
 The terminology varies from state to state - a Rule 37 exception in Texas, mandatory pooling or unitization in Ohio.
 But the result is often the same: getting state regulators to enable the company to drill, sometimes against the owner's will.